-The data and metadata files will be stored in the repository ZENODO.org.
-A community named RETROFIT55 on the Zenodo platform will be created, which is a space on the website that will group all the files related to the project.
-A Digital Object Identifier (DOI) for each dataset or any submitted file will be automatically assigned by the platform.
-When the datasets or any other type of document is submitted to Zenodo, a metadata file, compliant with the Horizon Europe requirements, will be automatically produced.
-This is required by the regulations of the Horizon Europe programme to ensure the transparency of the data according to the FAIR principles.
+Figure 4: RETROFIT55 community on Zenodo

+A Digital Object Identifier (DOI) for each dataset or any submitted file will be automatically assigned by Zenodo during the upload.
+When the datasets or any other type of document is submitted to Zenodo, a metadata file, compliant with the Horizon Europe requirements, is automatically produced.
 Different types of data can be uploaded on ZENODO platform, namely:

 - publication

 - poster

 - presentation

 - dataset

 - image

 - video

 - software

 - lesson

 - other

 Zenodo accepts up to 50GB per dataset, multiple datasets uploads are permitted.
 There is no size limit for communities.
-As an example, Figure 4 shows a screenshot of the webpage of a Zenodo community related to a Horizon 2020 project.

-Each task leader or partner who produces/provides the data must upload the single datasets following the nomenclature specified in Section 4.1, so that he can be considered the primary holder of the Intellectual Property Rights.
+Each task leader or partner who produces/provides the data must upload the single datasets following the nomenclature specified in Section 4.1.1 and 4.1.2, so that he can be considered the primary holder of the Intellectual Property Rights.
 All the necessary information to build the metadata file, required by Zenodo.org, must be provided during the submission process.
 The Project Coordinator (CNR) will supervise and help the authors (WP/ task leaders or other project participants) to submit the data appropriately and by the due time.